Landlord Reference Letter Guide

 Your reference letter should be positive if you weren't evicted or caused problems with your landlord.
 If you are on good terms with your landlords, then it can act as a letter of recommendation for a high-end apartment.

-hash-markHow To Select a Landlord For a Reference Letter
+hash-markHow to Select a Landlord For a Reference Letter

 Generally speaking, you should try to get a reference letter from your most recent landlord.
 If you use a previous landlord, it might lead to questions as to why your last landlord wouldn't vouch for you.